Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

   - Crawled Wikipedia for Covid-19 timeline and response data (module 2 part 1, module 3 part 2.1)
   - main file menu

-- Bibek Pal (Roll NO: 23CS600R39)
+- Bibek Pal (Roll NO: 23CS60R39)
   - [Will be added]

-- Aditya Srivastav (Roll No: 23CS60R15)
+- Aditya Shrivastava (Roll No: 23CS60R15)
-  - [Will be added]
+  - Crawled worldometers website for each countries Active cases, Daily death, New Recovered, New cases, etc. (module 1 part 1)
+  - Addressing Queries of Worldometer Covid Statistics (module 3 part 1.1)
+  - main file menu
 # Work done

 ## Module 1
+- Part 1:
+- Extract the data for Countries/World/Continent about Covid Statistics from worldometers wikipedia website and storing it in a textfile text.txt.

+- run :
+- Run 'main.py' then choose 'a. data load'

 - Part 2:
 - Extract the data for the 4 fields mentioned for a particular country mentioned in worldmeters_countrylist.txt .
 The grammars are mentioned in the file 'extract_activecases.py' , 'extract_newcases.py' , 'extract_newdeaths.py' and 'extract_newrecoveries.py' .
 After that the outputs are stored into output folder with each country having 4 files like-
 Australlia_active_case.txt , Australlia_new_case.txt , Australlia_daily_death.txt , Australlia_new_recovered.txt .

-*NOTE* All countries mentioned in worldmeters_countrylist.txt are do not have all of the 4 fields.
+*NOTE* All countries mentioned in worldmeters_countrylist.txt do not have all of the 4 fields.
 Some Countries may have 3 or fewer files.

 - run :
 - Run 'main.py' then choose 'a. data load'